microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 * Patches to TVM

     There are some changes/bug fixes in TVM for Nuphar to work properly.
-We are in the process of contributing them back to TVM, but for now patches are used.
+We are in the process of contributing them back to TVM, but for now patches are used in [our forked TVM](https://github.com/microsoft/onnxruntime-tvm).
 To build cleanly from scratch, please run following commands before running build.bat or build.sh:
 ```
 git submodule sync
 git submodule foreach --recursive git stash